narulaskaran/social-graph/CURSOR.md

 ## Project Overview

-This project is a web application for visualizing a social network as an interactive, undirected graph.
-Users can explore the network and add themselves and their connections.
+This project is a web application for visualizing social networks as interactive, undirected graphs.
+The application supports **shareable sandboxes** - users can create isolated graph instances that can be shared via unique URLs.
+Each graph maintains its own separate set of profiles and connections.

 ## Tech Stack